Notified a positive military drug test or urinalysis?

 THC use is not legal in the U.S. military.
 The Department of Defense (DoD) has a strict zero-tolerance policy regarding the use of THC (tetrahydrocannabinol), the psychoactive component found in cannabis, regardless of its legal status in various states.
 This policy applies to all forms of THC, including delta-9 THC (found in marijuana), delta-8 THC, and other THC variants, whether derived from marijuana or hemp.

-Free case consultation.
+Free military drug test case consultation.

-What is delta-8 THC?
+What is THC8?

-The military started testing for delta-8 THC in July 2021.
+The military started testing for THC8 (Delta-8-THC) in July 2021.

-Beginning in July 2021, all U.S. military drug testing laboratories began testing every sample for both delta-8 THC and delta-9 THC.
+Beginning in July 2021, all U.S. military drug testing laboratories began testing every sample for both Delta-8 THC and Delta-9 THC.
 Positive results are reported as “THC8” and “THC9” respectively.
 Here are the differences between delta-8 THC and delta-9 THC.

 1. Chemical Structure: